Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Simulations

 \cref{fig:minimax-rate-confirmed} shows the results.
-We plot $\log n$ against the logarithm of the average in-sample prediction risk $\log \cR(\haLSE)$ (solid lines), as well as the logarithm of the $20$th and $80$th quantiles (shaded regions) for every pair $(n,p)$.
-Because $\cR(\haLSE) \sim n^{1/2-1/p}$ (up to the log factors), we should see a linear dependence with slope $1/2-1/p$.
-Therefore, we also plot the lines $(1/2-1/p)\log n$ (dashed lines).
-And indeed, comparing the risks achieved by the LSE to the rate predicted by \cref{prop:lp-norm-squared,thm:minimax-rate-1-2}, we see that the behavior matches.
-Hence, the simulations confirm our result.
+We plot the sample size $n$ against the average in-sample prediction risk $ \cR(\haLSE)$ in log-scale (solid lines), as well as the (logarithm of) the $20$th and $80$th quantiles (shaded regions) for every pair $(n,p)$.
+Because $\cR(\haLSE) \sim n^{1/2-1/p}$, we should see a linear dependence with slope $1/2-1/p$.
+Therefore, we also plot the corresponding lines (dashed lines).
+And indeed, comparing the risks achieved by the LSE to the rate $n^{1/2-1/p}$, we see that the behavior matches.
+This confirms our construction and \cref{thm:minimax-rate-1-2} according to this sanity check.